stevetraut/samples/README.md

 ## api-baas

 The [api-baas](api-baas) directory contains three samples, each illustrating roughly the same functionality in the Apigee API BaaS product ([declared at end-of-life](https://docs.apigee.com/release/notes/api-baas-eol) in June 2019).
-Each sample is coded to use a different API BaaS SDK supporting a mobile platform -- Android, IOS, and JavaScript.
+Each sample is coded to use a different API BaaS SDK supporting a mobile platform -- Android, iOS, and JavaScript.

 API BaaS was a backend-as-a-service designed to support mobile apps.
-It includd a NoSQL data store and other services such as push notifications and geolocation.
+It included a NoSQL data store and other services such as support for push notifications and geolocation.
 The samples were designed to illustrate how developers could use API BaaS as a backend by incorporating the SDKs into their mobile apps.

 These samples are snapshots from code I wrote in 2013.
 A form of API BaaS lives on as the open source project [Usergrid](http://usergrid.apache.org/), from which API BaaS originated.